wishtag/celebi-hunter/README.md

 You shouldn't have to do these next 2 steps and should be able to just leave them as the default, but if your display colors are different for some reason, then you'll want to do this.
 **Step 6.** Go back to the image editing software and get the RGB values of the pixel you chose.
 **Step 7.** Take those 3 numbers you got and enter them into the other `"encounter": []` which is under `"colors"` in `settings.json`.
 For reference this is what mine looks like: `"encounter": [82, 255, 0]`
-### Poké Ball
+### HP
 **Step 1.** You can reuse the screenshot from the last part, otherwise, encounter the Pokémon and wait for all the UI to show up, then screenshot your whole screen.
 **Step 2.** Open in image editing software, you get it by this point.
-**Step 3.** Pick a pixel on one of the Poké Balls from the UI.
+**Step 3.** Pick a pixel on the text that says HP for Celebi's health bar.
 We do this because when the Pokémon is first encountered, its colors are in grayscale.
-By the time the Poké Balls that represent the trainers team appears, the Pokémon is no longer in grayscale.
+By the time Celebi's health bar appears, the Pokémon is no longer in grayscale.
-**Step 4.** Repeat steps 4-7 from the last part except enter the values into `"pokeball": []` instead of `"encounter": []`.
+**Step 4.** Repeat steps 4-7 from the last part except enter the values into `"hp": []` instead of `"encounter": []`.
 ## Settings
 The names for each setting is pretty self explanatory so I won't address each one, maybe that's just me being lazy but I have faith that you can figure it out.
 # Usage
 ## `main.py`
-First, position yourself in front of the Ilex Forest Shrine and save your game, then you can run this program.
+First, position yourself in front of the Ilex Forest Shrine and save your game.
+You are also going to want a Pokémon in the front of your party that has a non-damaging move as its first move.
+This is because sometimes the program misses what it is looking for in the screenshot it takes and can end up sending unwanted inputs.
+Doing it this way, we ensure that if and inputs are accidently sent, that the attack it ends up using doesn't KO the Celebi.
+After you have done that then you can run this program.
 When this program starts there will be a 3 second countdown before it starts sending inputs.
 In that 3 seconds, make sure you've focused on the game so that the inputs will connect.
 And that's pretty much all there is to it, now you just watch.
 # Preparing Your Game and Transferring Up
 ## Preparing
 To enable the Celebi event in the GBC version of Crystal, you'll need to edit your save file.
 Open your save file in [PKHeX](https://projectpokemon.org/home/files/file/1-pkhex/).
 Navigate to the `SAV` tab and then click the button that says `Event Flags`.
 From here, check the boxes corresponding to the event flags `Received GS Ball` and `GS Ball can be inserted into Ilex Forest Shrine`.
 Save the changes and then click the `Items` button.
 Go to the `Key Items` tab and select one of the slots labelled `(None)`.
 Change it so that instead of `(None)` it is `GS Ball` and then change the count from `0` to `1`.
 Save the changes and then export your save.
 Now you should be able to encounter Celebi.